-Comedy as the vehicle to make inroads in the Québec Market
+Comedy as the vehicle for public relations in the Québec Market

 In Quebec, comedy gets big laughs—and big bucks

 French-language comedy might get lost in translation, but there’s no mistaking the fact that the humour business is no joke in Quebec.
 It’s not even funny how much it can help your public relations.
 The province is home to the world’s biggest comedy festival, Just For Laughs.
 And now there’s even a new contender: Grand Montréal Comédie Fest.

 Grand Montréal Comédie Fest.

 Few outside the province may have seen hockey comedy Les Boys or its sequels, but that hasn’t stopped it becoming one of the highest-grossing film franchises in Canadian history, even if it knocks some Chiclets out of good taste.
 And Quebec has more than its share of comedy superstars too.
 While the likes of Martin Matte and his fellow French-speaking funnymen couldn’t get arrested in the anglophone world, they’re household names in their home province—and laughing all the way to the bank.

 LEVERAGING HUMOUR IN QUÉBEC FOR A PR AGENCY